Saint Aymes Address: 59 Connaught St,

-Earlier this week, I visited 'Saint Aymes Chocolate’ cafe near Marble Arch Station.
+Earlier this week, I visited 'Saint Aymes' cafe near Marble Arch Station.
 I've been looking forward to visiting here ever since it's been all over my Insta feed for the past month or so.
-There certainly has the style to make this place really photogenic.
-This place is literally another Instagram heaven café, you certainly will not be disappointed once you walk past.
-Literally, people love the floral wisteria decoration they have at their main entrance, you always tend to find people snapping away whilst passing by.
-However, I do not blame them at all because it's probably up there with the top list of the prettiest and enchanting cafes in London.
+There certainly is a style to make this place really photogenic.
+This place is literally another Instagram heaven café, and you certainly will not be disappointed once you walk past.
+Literally, people love the floral wisteria decorations they have at their main entrance, and you always tend to find people snapping away whilst passing by.
+However, I do not blame them at all because it's probably up there with the top list of the prettiest and most enchanting cafes in London.

-Saint Aymes have just opened up recently earlier this year by the two most kind-hearted sisters Michela and Lois Wilson.
-It's a perfect spot when the weather is warm to sit around the wisteria framed decoration and have a Hot Chocolate with either some croissants or unicorn biscuits.
-Likewise, there serve breakfast too, if you're feeling peckish for some food then you'll be covered.
+Saint Aymes had just opened up recently earlier this year with her two most kind-hearted sisters, Michela and Lois Wilson.
+It's a perfect spot when the weather is warm enough to sit around wisteria-framed decorations and have Hot Chocolate with either some croissants or unicorn biscuits.
+Likewise, there serves breakfast too, if you're feeling peckish for some food then you'll be covered.

-Not many people still know where this place is or know about it, so it's best to be there quick to get those perfect shots as I can imagine this place will be overwhelmed with people during the summer period.
+Not many people still know where this place is or about it, so it's best to be there quickly to get those perfect shots as I can imagine this place will be overwhelmed with people, especially on weekends.

-The interiors downstairs and upstairs are really eye-catching and you would easily fall in love with the amount of floral and antiques there is around here.
-Even though there have two beautiful floral walls upstairs, if it gets busy upstairs you could go downstairs and sit around another stunning floral wall display with a pink sofa to have your food and tea.
+The interiors downstairs and upstairs are really eye-catching and you would easily fall in love with the number of flowers and antiques there around here.
+Even though there are two beautiful floral walls upstairs, if it gets busy upstairs you can go downstairs and sit around another stunning floral wall display with a pink sofa to have your food and tea.

-The Gourmet hot chocolate was divine, but in my thoughts, it seemed quite expensive £9.95 for just one glass.
-Also, the small unicorn cookie costs about £3.85.
-Although you may need some water along with you as it tends to dry up in your mouth, kindly enough Lois one of the co-owner provided me with some water to have along with the cookie.
+The gourmet hot chocolate was divine, but in my thoughts, it seemed quite expensive £9.95 for just one glass.
+Also, small unicorn cookies cost about £3.85.
+Although you may need some water along with you as it tends to dry up in your mouth, kindly enough Lois one of the co-owners provided me with some water to have along with the cookie.

 These macaroons were one of the many most pleasant-looking treats on their table when you first enter this cafe.

 Overall experience, I loved it, as Saint Aymes co-founders were really kind and welcoming.
-I would recommend visiting during the daytime If you're looking to grab those perfect snaps.
-Although I did not have the food, maybe another day, but the chocolates and the hot drinks here are a must to try.
-The pricing seemed a bit high for the items, but it’s in Central London, where prices tend to be high as its quality/style there look out.
+I would recommend visiting during the daytime if you're looking to grab those perfect snaps.
+Although I did not have the food, maybe another day, the chocolates and the hot drinks here are a must to try.
+The pricing seemed a bit high for the items, but it was in Central London, where prices tend to be as high as its quality/style there looks out.

-Saint Aymes will be a perfect summer spot, especially with wisteria season being around the corner and I think people will be filling up their feeds with wisteria.
-What are you most looking forward to this summer?
+Currently, it is open from 12 am to 5 pm at the Connaught Street branch.
+However, at the Oxford Street branch, it's 10 am till 8 pm every day besides Sunday from 12 pm-6 pm.
+Saint Aymes is truly a perfect summer spot, especially with wisteria season being around the corner and I think people will be filling up their feed with wisteria.

 My Social Media